evilprince2009/10-Array-Coding-Questions/README.md

 These questions will not only help you to develop your problem-solving skills but also improve your knowledge of the array data structure.

-### For solutions check out the Code file with the same name as the question. (coming soon)
+### For solutions check out the the method in Code file with the same name as the question. (coming soon)